Aravind06-12/Netflix_Sql_Project/README.md

 ## 🚀 How to Use

 1. Clone this repo
-2. Open `NetflixDashboard.pbix` in Power BI Desktop
+2. Open `Netflix_Dashboard.pbix` in Power BI Desktop
 3. Connect to the dataset if needed (`netflix_titles.csv`)
 4. Explore the visualizations and filters